masolimano/maneage/README-hacking.md

       multiple copies of them for intermediate steps is not possible), one solution is the following strategy.
-Set a small plain text file as the actual target and delete the large file when it is no longer needed by the pipeline (in the last rule that needs it).
-Below is a simple demonstration of doing this, where we use Gnuastro's Arithmetic program to add all pixels of the input image with 2 and create `large1.fits`.
+Set a small plain text file as the actual target and delete the large file when it is no longer needed by the project (in the last rule that needs it).
+Below is a simple demonstration of doing this.
+In it, we use Gnuastro's Arithmetic program to add all pixels of the input image with 2 and create `large1.fits`.
 We then subtract 2 from `large1.fits` to create `large2.fits` and delete `large1.fits` in the same rule (when its no